 in CT scan a 3D picture is made using a series of X-rays.
 CT scan is done if the doctor has doubt of cancer has also effected the lungs of the patient.

-The treatment of Osteosarcoma may include a number of therapies depending on the size and nature of the tumor.
+The treatment may include a number of therapies depending on the size and nature of the tumor.
 Normally it is treated using:

 All these methods are usually effective when cancer is in its early stages.
 These treatment methods are very costly, time taken and have lots of side effects.